WojciechMatuszewski/programming-notes/web/typescript/production-ts-fe.md

 - consider adding separate `tsconfig` for `eslint`.
 You can specify the `projects` option

 - it seems like the `babel-jest` (so really _babel_ + _jest_) is faster than `ts-jest`

+- `api-extractor` seems like a great tool for automatically generating documentation.
+It's pretty legit, try it!

+- `api-extractor` without a `--local` flag can be used like a validation mechanism for changes in _API surface area_.

+- you can use `api-documenter` to automatically create docs from the output of the `api-extractor`. **You can then host those on github pages with like 0 work**.
+This is so great!

+- `api-extractor` and `api-documenter` is maintained by Microsoft.
+This makes this library no-brainier for creating documentation.

+// part 4 19:19